SkylineCommunications/dataminer-docs/connector-help/connector_help/Telefonia_por_Cable_S.A_de_C.V._Sapiens_Offload.md

 # Telefonia por Cable S.A de C.V.
 Sapiens Offload

 Loads data from CSV files on button presses and loads information to Logger Tables to be retrieved via GQI Custom Operators.
-This connector works in hand with the Telefonia por Cable S.A de C.V Topology Aggregator Driver to map out and aggregate the data points.
+This connector works in hand with the Telefonia por Cable S.A de C.V Topology Aggregator connector to map out and aggregate the data points.

 ## About